hiroshi/EnableMemoryDump/Readme.md

 Right click it and execute as Administrator.

-### 4. Show crush of the deadly software
+### 4. Let the software crash
-You can use your Windows normally, and crush your deadly software.

-Windows will automatically dump the memory of the crushed software.
+You can use the software as usual.
+If the software crash, Windows will automatically dump the memory of the crushed software.

 [![https://gyazo.com/5a420d41a38fc92997926efe0409bd63](https://i.gyazo.com/5a420d41a38fc92997926efe0409bd63.png)](https://gyazo.com/5a420d41a38fc92997926efe0409bd63)